sercankulcu/sercankulcu.github.io/_memory/2026-09-07-the-boy-who-shouted-stalin.md

 date: 2026-09-07
 description: "When they returned to the dormitory that night there was blood on the walls and unusual quiet — the boy had been shouting 'Stalin!' and an ambulance had already taken him away."
 tags:
    - dormitory
    - university
-  - strange-days
-  - mental-health
+   - daily-life
 ---

 We had gone out that evening.